cjacobsen2016/language-design/predeclared_identifier_generic/generic_function.md

 * Type of `nil` is a zero type.
 * If no parameter is provided, return a zero type.

-Blank identifier `_` can be used in `generic` function to indicate one wants to partially instantiate a generic struct.

 ```go
 // Get type of a value variable.
 var v1 int